Colgan Air: History

-Charles J. Colgan founded fixed-base operator Colgan Airways Corporation at Manassas Airport in 1965.
-It began scheduled service under contract with IBM in 1970 between Manassas, Virginia, near Washington, D.C., and Dutchess County Airport near Poughkeepsie, New York.
+Charles J. Colgan founded fixed-base operator Colgan Airways Corporation at Manassas Airport in Manassas, Virginia in 1965.
+It began scheduled service under contract with IBM in 1970 between Manassas and Dutchess County Airport near Poughkeepsie, New York.
 In 1986 Colgan Air received its first airline contract with New York Air operating as New York Air Connection with Beechcraft Model 99s, Beechcraft 1900Cs, and Short 330s.

 New York Air was merged into Continental Airlines on February 1, 1987, at which time Colgan became a Continental Express feeder carrier.
 Jetstream 31 aircraft were then acquired.
-In 1986 and 1987 Colgan also code-shared with Pan Am as a Pan Am Partner on the Washington Dulles to Norfolk route.
-Colgan later sold to Presidential Airways which was also a Continental Express operator.
+In 1986 and 1987 Colgan also code-shared with Pan Am as a Pan Am Partner on the Washington-Dulles to Norfolk, Virginia route.
+Colgan later sold out to Presidential Airways which was also a Continental Express operator.
 In mid 1988 Colgan and Presidential switched from a Continental Express feeder to become a United Express feeder carrier.
 This operation under the United Airlines banner also only lasted about one year before Presidential shut down in 1989.

-After Presidential went defunct, Colgan and his son, Michael J., restarted service under the name National Capital on a Washington-Dulles to Binghamton, NY, route on December 1, 1991.
-Service was provided with Beechcraft 1900C equipment. .This route was later dropped and the name Colgan Air adopted.
+After Presidential went defunct, Colgan and his son, Michael J. Colgan, restarted service under the name National Capital on a Washington Dulles International Airport to Binghamton, New York, route on December 1, 1991.
+Service was provided with Beechcraft 1900C equipment.
+This route was later dropped and the name Colgan Air adopted.
 On July 1, 1997 Colgan became a feeder for Continental Airlines once again, this time operating under the name Continental Connection.

-On December 11, 1999, Colgan left the Continental system and became exclusively a US Airways Express carrier, focusing its routes around major US Airways stations such as LaGuardia, Pittsburgh, and Boston.
-However, in 2005 Colgan acquired additional Saab 340 aircraft and resumed service as Continental Connection out of Houston.
+On December 11, 1999, Colgan left the Continental system and became exclusively a US Airways Express carrier, focusing its routes around major US Airways stations such as LaGuardia Airport in New York City, Pittsburgh International Airport, and Logan International Airport in Boston.
+However, in 2005 Colgan acquired additional Saab 340 aircraft and resumed service as Continental Connection out of George Bush Intercontinental Airport in Houston (IAH).

-Early on the morning of September 11, 2001, the day of the September 11 attacks, al-Qaeda hijackers Mohammed Atta and Abdulaziz al-Omari flew on Colgan Air Flight 5930 from Portland International Jetport in Portland, Maine to Boston Logan Airport in Boston, where they boarded American Airlines Flight 11.
+Early on the morning of September 11, 2001, the day of the September 11 attacks, al-Qaeda hijackers Mohammed Atta and Abdulaziz al-Omari flew on Colgan Air Flight 5930 from Portland International Jetport in Portland, Maine to Logan Airport in Boston, where they boarded American Airlines Flight 11.